scrossuk/locic/docs/LanguageGoals.rst

 Aims
 ----

 This document therefore describes and rationalises the design of the Loci programming language, which aims to provide strong compatibility with C, while adding useful efficient high level abstractions, and without the complexities that arise in C++.
-Note that the Loci Compiler Tools (of which this document is currently a part) may not have a complete implementation of all features described here.

-Loci should satisfy the following (quite vague) goals:
+Loci should satisfy the following high-level goals:

 * *Modular* - The language must help to produce programs in which the basic problem is split into distinct components, which can be easily re-combined to solve other problems.
 * *Portable* - The language should be independent of any specific machine architecture or operating system, such that programs can be ported easily.